Home

 Widgets

-It started as a side thought while I was working on a more complex automotive interface.
-I kept coming back to the idea that not everything in a car dashboard needs to be big, immersive, or even connected to a central cluster.
-Sometimes, small, focused widgets could do more by doing less.
+This started as a side thought while I was exploring a larger automotive interface.
+I kept noticing that not everything needs a full screen or a central cluster.
+Small focused parts could do more by doing less.
+That became the seed for widgets that live quietly on the phone and lock screen.

 PHEV